lethain/staff-eng/README.md

     pip install -r requirements.txt
     python src/app.py

-## Working in the codebase
+## Adding stories and chapters

 Stories and chapters are stored as Markdown files in `src/stories/*.md` and `src/chapters/*.md` respectively.
-These are lazily cached after initial load, so updates to the Markdown files requires a reload.
-(Yes, I know this is jank.)
+They must be manually specified in `src/chapters/index.yaml` and `src/stories/index.yaml` respectively in order to be included.

 ## Deployment